Xbox2020/Paul.Ighorue.github.io/README.md

 ---
-# 👋 Hey Click the Stars Button in the Top Right Hand Corner, and Lets Talk Data 💬🤓🫡
+# 👋 Hey Click the Stars Button in the Top Right Hand Corner, and Lets Talk Data & Securing it! 💬🤓🫡
 💼 **Open to:

 - Power Bi Projects and Cloud Services in Microsoft 365